fischertechnikGmbH/txt_demo_c_online/README.md

 Replacement for the original TXT-C-Programming-Kit-4-1-6

 ## Overview
-These programming kit for the development of remote applications for the fischertechnik TXT controller contains a library which takes for the communication with the TXT and offers a rich set of higher level API to the end-user.
+This programming kit for the development of remote applications for the fischertechnik TXT controller contains a library which takes for the communication with the TXT and offers a rich set of higher level API to the end-user.
 But is also still possible to program directly on TA (transfer area) level.

 ### Which tools I need?